ibm-cloud-docs/citrix-netscaler-vpx/fp-nat.md

 Network address translation (NAT) is a method of remapping one IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.
 {: shortdesc}

-You may utilize your {{site.data.keyword.vpx_full}} appliance to perform NAT on outbound traffic from your client machines.
+You can utilize your {{site.data.keyword.vpx_full}} appliance to perform NAT on outbound traffic from your client machines.
 To do so:

-1. Go to System > Network > Routes, and navigate to the **RNAT** tab.
+1. Go to **System > Network > Routes**, and navigate to the **RNAT** tab.
 Click **Configure RNAT**.

 2. Specify the source subnet (and mask) to which you wish to apply RNAT and click **OK**.

-The Internet-bound traffic sourced from any IP in this subnet will now use NAT for traffic on the Citrix NetScaler’s public IP address.
+The Internet-bound traffic sourced from any IP in this subnet now uses NAT for traffic on the Citrix NetScaler’s public IP address.